Kelvin-Ofili/movie-collection/README.md

 🎬 Movie Collection Web App
 -----------------------------------------------------------------------------
- Project Overview
+📋 Project Overview
-This project is a dynamic web application developed as part of our Week 2 assignment.
-It serves as a personal cinema library that displays a grid of movies fetched from a local JSON data source.
-The primary objective was to demonstrate proficiency in vanilla JavaScript DOM manipulation and professional Git collaboration workflows.
+This web application is a dynamic movie library developed for the Week 2 Task.
+It features a responsive grid of movie cards and a functional genre-based filtering system.
+The project highlights the integration of vanilla JavaScript with a JSON data source and a collaborative Git workflow.
 -----------------------------------------------------------------------------
- Project Setup
+🛠️ Project Setup
-To view the application locally, please follow these steps:
+To run this project locally, follow these steps:

 Clone the repository: git clone https://github.com/Kelvin-Ofili/movie-collection.git